-For ease of access, wayfinding and fabrication, the length of names presented on room signs are limited to 12-16 characters per line or as specifically outlined in Part III, Interior Signage System, Section D, Sign Details.
-Use of acronyms will be secondary to a room function or formal room name, where applicable.
-Honorific or donor names, unless part of the accepted cultural vernacular, or formal name, will be given a graphic treatment sole and separate from wayfinding information.
-Punctuation including . , : ; ' " and () shall not be used on signs, or used only absolutely necessary, such as with Ph.D. when insisted upon by the Department. (not on Donor Signage)
+For proper legibility, the length of names presented on room signs are limited to 12-16 characters per line or as specifically outlined in Part III, Interior Signage System, Section D, Sign Details.
+Use of acronyms is secondary to room function or formal room name.

+Honorific or donor names, unless part of the accepted cultural vernacular, will be given a graphic treatment sole and separate from wayfinding information.
+Punctuation including . , : ; ' " and () shall not be used on signs, or used only if absolutely necessary, such as with Ph.D. when insisted upon by Department.